-- Your project will be a new project or a significant new element – not just ‘more of the same’ or a continuation of long-standing activities.
+- Your project will be a new project, a development or a significant new element – not just ‘more of the same’ or a continuation of long-standing activities.

 - Your project will be completed within one year (by 31 March 2021)

 - Your project will fit within the Theme for 2019-2020

 - You will attend the Voting Event on 1 February 2020 to tell voters about your project.

 - If needed, you must show evidence that you have appropriate permission, insurance, Disclosure Scotland checks etc.

-- If your project costs more than the amount you are applying for, you need to show you have the rest of the money and can complete the project.
+- If your project costs more than the amount you are applying for, you need to show proof that you have the rest of the money and can complete the project.

 Projects that won’t be funded / application will be rejected that include:

 - Political, lobbying or religious activity – though applications can be accepted from faith or political groups for doing local community work.

-- Routine property maintenance or repairs, or ongoing running costs.
+- Routine property maintenance or ongoing running costs.

 - Servicing of debt or monies already spent.